edporras/edn_turbo/README.md

 achieving much faster parsing.

 As of v0.2.0, `edn_turbo` requires `edn` to support tagged elements using a similar API and return types.
-The eventual goal is to bundle `edn_turbo` as an optional parser for `edn`.
+Eventually, I'd like to bundle `edn_turbo` as an optional parser for `edn`.

 Some quick sample runs comparing time output of file reads using `edn`